 Choose a hotel in a convenient location

 If you are on a budget, I would recommend trying one of the Pod hotels.
-The rooms are tiny, but you will save some money.
+Although the rooms may be compact, they are designed to be comfortable and functional.
+Staying at a Pod hotel is a great way to save some money and splurge on other activities during your visit to NYC.
 Plus, the Pod 39 hotel has a nice rooftop bar.
-(Click here to check price and availability for the Pod 39 hotel.)
+You can check price and availability for the Pod 39 hotel or read Tripadvisor reviews here.

-If you are coming to NYC for one of the big events in Times Square (like the Macy’s Thanksgiving Day Parade), I would recommend booking the Marriott Marquis.
+If you are coming to NYC for one of the big events in Times Square (like the Macy’s Thanksgiving Day Parade or the NYE Ball Drop), I would recommend booking the Marriott Marquis.
 You may get lucky and have a view of the action from your room.
-(Click here to check current rates and availability.)
+You can check current rates and availability for the Marriott Marquis here or read Tripadvisor reviews here.)

 Tips for Things to See Your First Time in NYC

 You should start thinking about what you want to see on your trip because you have to prioritize.
-It may be hard to decide which attractions to go to on your first visit to NYC since there are many options, but hopefully, these NYC tips will help.
+There are so many things to do in NYC!
+It may be hard to decide which attractions to go to on your first visit to NYC with all the options, but hopefully, these NYC tips will help.

 Take advantage of the amazing museums